btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 * It's installed software (not browser-based)
 * It offers more power but more complexity
 * Great for a future "Part 2" workshop!

+**Gauge interest for Part 2:**

+At the end of the session, consider asking: "Who would be interested in a Part 2 workshop where we use Cursor and learn more advanced vibe coding techniques?"
+This helps plan future classes and identifies engaged students.

 **Sample pizza website prompt that works well:**